mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Recovery After State Loss

-Group members whose local MLS state is lost or corrupted can reinitialize their state and continue participating in the group.
-This does not provide the member with access to group messages from during the state loss window, but enables proof of prior membership in the group.
+Group members whose local MLS state is lost or corrupted can reinitialize their state by re-joining the group as a new member and removing the member representing their earlier state.
+An application can require that a client performing such a reinitialization proof its prior membership with a PSK.

+Reinitializing in this way does not provide the member with access to group messages from during the state loss window, but enables proof of prior membership in the group.
 Applications may choose various configurations for providing lost messages to valid group members that are able to prove prior membership.

-[[OPEN ISSUE: The previous statement seems too strong, establish what exact functional requirement we have regarding state recovery.
-Previously: "This may entail some level of message loss, but does not result in permanent exclusion from the group."
--- Statement edited]]

 ### Support for Multiple Devices